mstksg/inCode/copy/entries/five-point-haskell-1.md

 ### Separate Processed Data

 "Shotgun parsing" involves mixing validated and unvalidated data at different levels in your program.
-Often times it is considered "fine" because you just need to remember which inputs are validated and which aren't ... right?
+Oftentimes it is considered "fine" because you just need to remember which inputs are validated and which aren't...right?
 In truth, all it takes is a simple temporary lapse of mental model, a time delay between working on code, or uncoordinated contributions before things fall apart.